hashgraph/stablecoin-studio/sdk/README.md

 ## Connect SDK

 The next step would be to connect to the network.
-Currently, multiple types of connections are offered: Client (a Hedera account configured in an application configuration file), MetaMask, HashPack, Blade, fireblocks, DFNS and Multisig.
+Currently, multiple types of connections are offered: Client (a Hedera account configured in an application configuration file), MetaMask, HashPack, Blade, fireblocks, DFNS, AWS-KMS and Multisig.
 These connection types are in the SupportedWallets enum.

 ```Typescript
 export enum SupportedWallets {